WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Looking to explore the charming and quirky side of Dresden?
 Take a leisurely 15-minute stroll to the vibrant Neustadt area, where you’ll discover hidden gems at every turn.
 From unique cafes and restaurants to fantastic boutiques and artists’ studios, there’s something for everyone.

-Be sure to check out the Kunsthofpassage, a network of decorated courtyards featuring cozy outdoor cafes and independent shops.
-Get ready to be charmed by the colorful and creative spirit of Neustadt!
+The Kunsthofpassage is a network of decorated courtyards featuring cozy outdoor cafes and independent shops.

 House of the Church of Dresden (Dreikönigskirche)

-Welcome to the charming area of Dreikönigskirche where, amidst several beautiful churches, stands one that truly captures the essence of neo-baroque architecture – The Dreikönigskirche!
+Welcome to the charming area of Dreikönigskirche where, amidst several beautiful churches, stands one that truly captures the essence of neo-baroque architecture.
 Built in the 18th century, this stunning church is not to be missed.

-And to top it off, about 100 years later, a neo-baroque tower was added, making it a unique fusion of classical and modern styles.
-So, come on over to this divine beauty and soak in the tranquil and serene atmosphere it offers.
+To top it off, about 100 years later, a neo-baroque tower was added, making it a unique fusion of classical and modern styles.

 Hauptstrasse